 Every Wednesday morning from May to September visitors may join a guided walk, led by one of our volunteer gardeners.
 There is no charge for this and no need to book - just meet outside Visitor Information at 11am.

 We welcome coach parties to Holehird Gardens but it is essential to book in advance.
-The small coach park is situated about 400 yards from the Walled Garden, with access to the Gardens on foot along a steeply sloping tarmac drive.
-To book a group visit, please contact firstname.lastname@example.org.
+Parking for coaches is at the bottom of the drive.
+Visitors entering the Gardens on foot from Patterdale Road or from our small coach park should be aware that the Walled Garden is situated about 400 yards from the entrance, up a steeply sloping tarmac drive.
+To book a group visit, please contact email@example.com.
 Please include in your email the date and time of your proposed visit and the number of people in your party, as well as your name, telephone number and e-mail address.

 A map showing the parts of the Gardens which may be accessed by visitors with limited mobility is available and may be downloaded from this page.
 Most of the Walled Garden is accessible to disabled visitors.
 The approach is easier through the gate from the Courtyard, rather than directly from the car park - follow the low wall round to the left of the Welcome board.
 Most of the heather and winter beds, as well as the National Collection of astilbe, may be viewed from the main drive, which has a gentle incline.
 The stunning view of the surrounding fells can be seen by all our visitors from the Dale Panorama, close to the car park.
 Please note, however, that the rockery slopes and fell border paths include some steps and are, in places, steep and uneven and unsuitable for wheelchairs.
 There is a disabled toilet, accessible by RADAR key, in the Courtyard.